-What is infectious waste?
+What is considered infectious waste?

 According to the State of Wisconsin, the following items are presumed to be infectious waste.

-- All sharps- these include hypodermic needles, syringes with needles, scalpel blades, lancets, broken glass, rigid plastic vials, laboratory slides.
+- All sharps- these include hypodermic needles, syringes with needles, scalpel blades, lancets, broken glass, rigid plastic vials, and laboratory slides.

 - Microbiological laboratory waste, such as cultures derived from clinical specimens and discarded laboratory equipment that has contacted cultures.